 I’m your #flowerguru for modern event flowers on Phillip Island.
 You’ve found my blog - a great resource for you to find inspiration from my past Real Weddings, learn some helpful flower and wedding tips, see who I recommend in the events industry and get my local insider tips on Phillip Island.

 I hope this helps you plan your special event.
-And remember to always get in touch [insert link to contact page and/or email] if you have any questions or want to chat about your florals!
+And remember to always get in touch here if you have any questions or want to chat about your florals!

 2020 dealt us a dud hand.
 There’s no denying that.
 We all need to clutch tightly onto any positives we can to help us get through it.
 So, along with the rediscovery of baking, reacquainting ourselves with chatty neighbours and the end of corporate workwear, I’ve found one more positive we can add to the list; backyard weddings.
 These are massively underrated and deserve serious consideration when planning your wedding.
 Here’s why.